PNA Spotlight: Dr. Mario Zuccarello

 The field of pituitary tumor management is the perfect example of how the future medicine will be.
 A multidisciplinary approach with the creation of Centers of Excellence will provide a comprehensive assessment and the selection of the best and most effective medical and/or surgical treatment.
 Because the use of current endoscopes, including 3D endoscopes, has decreased surgical invasiveness and improved effectiveness, I am sure that in the future we will have better visualization tools which will make surgery even better.
 In addition, I am confident that in the future higher-quality images will be capable of identifying ever smaller tumors, and more effective medical treatments will become available.

 What should patients know about your field/what deserves more recognition/awareness?

 The treatment of patients with pituitary tumors requires a team-based approach.
-Patients have to find the best team, one that offers all treatment modalities to treat their disease.
+Patients must find the best team, one that offers all treatment modalities to treat their disease.
 All members of the team: neurosurgeon, endocrinologist, ENT, neuro-ophthalmologist, radiation therapist, neuroradiologist, and neuropathologist play a very important role.
-All members have to be committed to collaboration, in order to achieve the best outcome.
+All members must be committed to collaboration, in order to achieve the best outcome.

 What would you like to convey about yourself to your patients?

 Patients, and in particular neurosurgical patients, put their life in our hands.
 I have dedicated my life to becoming the best possible surgeon for my patients.
 I am committed to provide my patients with the best and most compassionate care, to provide all the information needed to make the decisions that are best for them.